deepjavalibrary/djl/docs/development/add_model_to_mxnet-model-zoo.md

-# Add a new model to the model zoo
+# Add a new model to the MXNet model zoo

-This document outlines the procedure to add new models into the model zoo.
+This document outlines the procedure to add new models into the MXNet model zoo.

 ## Step 1: Prepare the model files

-Your imperative model always requires a parameters file as an artifact.
+An MXNet symbolic model usually contains the following files:
+- <MODEL_NAME>-symbol.json
+- <MODEL_NAME>-0000.params

 **Note:** To save space, compress the parameter file to .gz using the following command:
 ```shell script